brandoenkimu/DOCTOR-DEV/README.md

 # DOCTOR-DEV – Hospital Management System

-A full‑featured Clinic Management System built with **Python CGI** and **SQLite**.
+A full‑featured Clinic Management System built with **Python CGI** and **SQL**.
 This system allows patients to book appointments, doctors to manage their schedules, and administrators to oversee all operations.
 It was developed as part of the **SSE 2304 Server‑Side Programming** coursework at Kirinyaga University.

 ---